 Experience

-Miguel has been involved in some of the leading competition cases in high-tech industries and at the intersection of IP and competition law, including the European Commission’s five-year Article 102 investigation into Qualcomm (which garnered the Legal Business award for Competition Team of the Year 2010) and the European Commission’s investigation of Microsoft’s conduct regarding the Internet Explorer browser.
+Miguel has been involved in some of the leading competition cases in high-tech industries and at the intersection of IP and competition law, including the European Commission’s five-year Article 102 investigation into Qualcomm (which garnered the Legal Business award for Competition Team of the Year 2010), the European Commission’s investigation of Microsoft’s conduct regarding the Internet Explorer browser, and the European Commission’s investigation of Samsung’s conduct in relation to standard-essential patents.

-From May 2004 to November 2005, Miguel worked as a Référendaire (Clerk) at the European General Court (EGC) in Luxembourg.
-Whilst at the EGC, he dealt with cases pertaining to the fields of EC trade mark, competition, State aid and customs law.
+From May 2004 to November 2005, Miguel worked as a Référendaire (Clerk) at the General Court of the European Union (EGC) in Luxembourg.

 In partnership with